 The second step is to plan your disk partitioning.
 If you are doing just a quick lab installation to get some experience with Zimbra, one big partition at least twice as large as your mailstore size will be fine for a proof-of-concept.
 But as Zimbra is very I/O intensive (all mail servers are), it’s best to consider separate partitions for different Zimbra elements.
-Check out my Performance Tuning blog post for some partitioning suggestions.
-(If you are a XenServer guru, you’ll understand the bottlenecks from tapdisk, and how more separate disk entries in /etc/fstab can improve overall disk I/O and reduce system wait states.)
+Check out my AWS Disk Reference architecture post for some partitioning suggestions.

 The third step is to install your (Zimbra-approved) operating system as bare-bones as possible, with only an SSH server.
-If you are using Ubuntu 16.04, after the installation is completed you can install a few more prerequisite packages, but the Zimbra installer itself will prompt you about any missing prerequisites as well, so if you miss something, it’s not a big deal and won’t “break” your Zimbra installation.
-Please don’t try to install Zimbra on Ubuntu 17.04, Linux Mint, etc. Use only the distros for which Zimbra provides ready-made binaries.
+If you are using Ubuntu, after the installation is completed you can install a few more prerequisite packages, but the Zimbra installer itself will prompt you about any missing prerequisites as well, so if you miss something, it’s not a big deal and won’t “break” your Zimbra installation.
+Use only the distros for which Zimbra provides ready-made binaries.

 Lastly, note that Zimbra recommends NOT running a software firewall on a Zimbra server, but you should have a firewall in front of Zimbra, exposing only the allowed External Access ports needed for your installation.
 For example, if you don’t allow POP3, don’t open the POP3 and POP3S ports.